 Finally, take the short run south to the harbour village of Strahan and explore this area on the edge of the World Heritage listed Franklin Gordon Wild Rivers National Park with an afternoon river/harbour cruise from Gordon River Cruises or other local operators.
-End the day dining on fine local cuisine at Bushman’s Bar & Cafe or another of the town’s many eateries.
+End the day dining on fine local cuisine at Bushman’s or another of the town’s many eateries.

 Day 3: Strahan to Derwent Bridge

 2hr | 126km

 Take the short run east to the surreal mining scarred landscapes of Queenstown, where you can take an underground mine tour or just soak up the atmosphere while eating a Tasmanian delicacy – the curried scallop pie – from Cafe Serenade.

 Then head east on twisting roads and marvel at the ever more stunning mountain and lake vistas as you close in on Derwent Bridge.
 Here you can set off on walks around Lake St Clair – Australia’s deepest freshwater lake – or take a lake cruise to really appreciate its untouched beauty.
 Then head off for a drink and high class pub grub at the Derwent Bridge Wilderness Hotel.

 Pumphouse Point serves up minimalist modern luxury in a converted hydroelectric pump station on Lake St Clair.
 Derwent Bridge Chalets & Studios offers cosy bush cabin accommodation for tighter budgets.